Nashville Historic Sites Commemorate the 150th Anniversary of the Battle of Nashville on December 13, 2014

 Travellers Rest: As the headquarters of General John Bell Hood, the overall commander of Confederate forces, Travellers Rest served a pivotal role in the Battle of Nashville.
 The site will recreate the look and feel of the “nerve center” of an army on active campaign.
 Living history volunteers will depict couriers on horseback, staff officers carrying out the operations of an army, and an infantry squad serving as headquarters guard.
 The headquarters functioned in the midst of the Overton family who still resided in the house.
 The interaction between soldiers and civilians will be depicted as well as Confederate artillery and typical music of the common soldier.
 Visitors may also visit the exhibition on the Civil War at Travellers Rest.
 636 Farrell Pkwy.

 Tennessee State Museum: A temporary exhibit will be on view where visitors will learn about the lives of civilians during military occupation, many challenges confronting women on the home front, and the soldiers who fought in the battle.
 A cyclorama study of the Battle of Nashville will also be on display.
-The exhibit also examines how many African Americans freed themselves during the war and how the state officially ended slavery.
-In the museum’s permanent exhibits, the Civil War holdings of uniforms, battle flags and weapons are among the finest in the nation.
+Museum staff will be on site to give tours of the exhibit and of its permanent collection of Civil War holdings of uniforms, battle flags and weapons, which are among the finest in the nation.
 505 Deaderick Street.
-615-741-2692
+615-741-2692.

-At 4:30 p.m. on Tuesday, Dec.
+At 4:30 to 4:34 p.m. on Tuesday, Dec.
 16, the actual anniversary date of the battle, Nashville churches and schools around all parts of the city will toll their bells to commemorate this historic event.
 All Nashville sites with working bells have been encouraged to ring their bells during this time.